Have you ever wondered why you watch TV or love a TV show so much that you watch it religiously?

 I’m actually watching Survivor for myself.

 I used to feel misunderstood by the people around me.
 Watching Survivor made me realize that I’m not alone.
-There are people who are like me or in similar situation like me.
+There are people who are like me or in similar situations as me.
 Whenever I’m rooting for a castaway in the show, I’m actually rooting for myself.
 I want them to do well because I want myself to do well (not just in the show, but in life too).

 4. It taught me how to communicate with others.